Sklim7/Machine-Learning-Python/README.md

 ---

-👨‍💻 Developed by [Your Name]
+👨‍💻 Developed by [Seungkwon Lim]
-📬 For inquiries: your.email@example.com
+📬 For inquiries: classkwon@gmail.com